nelsfichera/holbertonschool-web_front_end/0x0A-Bootstrap/README.md

 ### 6. Overwrite CSS
 With this HTML: (one Bootstrap template example) Create the custom stylesheet 6-styles.css to match this layout.
-#### Requirements:
-* You are not allow to define any styling in the head or inline of the HTML
-* You can not change the HTML

 ##### New styles: